JDBurnZ/PHPG/README.md

 $phpg->rollback();
 ```

-<i>Note: rollback() will undo ALL inserts, updates and deletes on that database connection since the last commit(). rollback() or instantiation.
-Currently the ability to rollback on an alias-by-alias basis is not supported.</i>
+<i>Note: rollback() will undo ALL inserts, updates and deletes on that database connection since the last commit().
+Currently, the ability to rollback on an alias-by-alias basis is not supported.</i>

 <b>Performing an insert, update or delete, immediately discarding the result set</b>
 ```php